Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 ```

 If you want to try deriving it for yourself, I also recommend a linear algebra approach by setting up a few system of equations to solve for the unknowns.
-Alternatively, you can check out the <a href="https://en.wikipedia.org/wiki/Tetrahedron#Coordinates_for_a_regular_tetrahedron" target="_blank">Tetrahedron Wikipedia page</a> for examples, and apply your desired scaling and offset.
+Alternatively, you can check out the [Tetrahedron Wikipedia page](https://en.wikipedia.org/wiki/Tetrahedron#Coordinates_for_a_regular_tetrahedron) for examples, and apply your desired scaling and offset.

 With these 4 vertices, we can now create our mesh.
 How you choose to do this is up to you:
 - **3D Modeling Software** (i.e. Blender) - Benefits are: easier customizations like smoothing edges, UV/Texture maps, etc.
 - **ProBuilder in Unity** - New Shape > Cone > Radius = 0.5773503, Height = 0.8164966, Sides = 3.
 *Note: This didn't feel as accurate and will require modified code to work with later because it’s not a regular `Mesh` but a `ProBuilderMesh`.*
-- **Generate Mesh via code** - <a href="https://gist.github.com/Libberator/26c9176e4e51d7a52481ab90175d265d#file-tetrahedronmeshcreator-cs" target="_blank">I've created a script</a> to generate it for you in one click.
+- **Generate Mesh via code** - [I've created a script](https://gist.github.com/Libberator/26c9176e4e51d7a52481ab90175d265d#file-tetrahedronmeshcreator-cs) to generate it for you in one click.
 I purposefully offset the mesh vertices down so that the center is at the origin.
 This makes it easier for rotating.

 Once you have the mesh generated, it's time to set up the GameObject structure.